Rockford, IL FMLA Attorney

 - Change or limit your work hours to influence your FMLA eligibility

 Employers are also prohibited from discouraging other employees from taking family or medical leave.
-If you believe your rights have been violated, or if you are facing workplace discrimination as a result of taking FMLA-related leave, get in touch with our team right away for a free case evaluation with one of our FMLA lawyers in Fort Lauderdale.
+If you believe your rights have been violated, or if you are facing workplace discrimination as a result of taking FMLA-related leave, get in touch with our team right away for a free case evaluation with one of our FMLA lawyers in Rockford, IL.